Nordstrom/kafka-regex-principal-builder/README.md

 # regex-principal-builder

-A KafkaPrincipalBuilder that uses a regular expression to determine authentication principal.
+A KafkaPrincipalBuilder that uses a regular expression to determine the authentication principal.

+## Defining the regular expression

+`RegexPrincipalBuilder` reads the environment variable `KAFKA_PRINCIPAL_BUILDER_REGEX` as a Java regular expression.
+If not present, a default of `(.+)`, which matches the entire string, is used.

+## Supported Kafka versions:

+The `RegExPrincipalBuilder` has been tested with kafka `v2.0.0` and `v2.0.1`(see build.gradle for dependencies)

-# JMX Metrics
+## JMX Metrics
 RegexPrincipalBuilder emits two JMX metrics:

 ```